-I will be working with vocal performers across borders, exploring songs, memory and the effects of cold and trauma on the voice: combining singing with ship soundscapes in the icy mid-winter Baltic and the percussive noise of industrial shipbuilding.
+I have worked with with vocal performers across borders, exploring songs, memory and the effects of cold and trauma on the voice: combining singing with ship soundscapes in the icy mid-winter Baltic and the percussive noise of industrial shipbuilding.
 This experimental work aims to commemorate peace 100 years on and facilitate participation in discussions about the issues that still resonate today: the impossibility of borders in the sea, war,loss, trauma, songs, inter-generational memory and pacifism.

 Wakeful draws on a hidden history from 1918-19 – the ‘undeclared’ war on the new government in Soviet Russia.
 It also focuses on intergenerational memory, vocal resonance, songs and the experiences of individual sailors caught up in history.
 Wakeful (motto: ‘If I Sleep, I May be Caught’ ) was a ‘W class’ destroyer on which my father was leading cook.
 Built at Clydebank in 1917, during ‘Red Clydeside’ it was part of the ‘Baltic Cruise’ of 1918-19: a small squadron sent off from Rosyth immediately following the Armistice to engage with the ‘Red Navy’ in the Gulf of Finland.
 I am especially interested in the soundscape of the ship – in the Baltic in the icy, cold mid-winter – and also the percussive nature of industrial shipbuilding and the effects of cold and emotions on the human voice.
 There is an account from journals in the IWM of a concert on Xmas Day 1918 with contributions from crew – including music hall songs – taking place just before the capture of a soviet ship and leading Bolshevik Raskolnikov.
 Although my father, in common with so many others of his generation, spoke very little about his war experiences and the memory of the Russian sailors in icy seas was an isolated one, he did sing and some of my strongest memories are of him singing songs that belong to that particular period.